yasl-lang/YASL-Enhancements/README.md

 Lists:
 - method to sort lists in-place
+- method to join list elements into a single string.
 - `tostr` and printing should show contents instead of memory address.
 - add list slicing.